2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/GriffinMalone6/status/1284445097329717248

-### Police shove protestors obeying directions | July 18th
+### Police shove protesters obeying directions | July 18th

-Footage shows a police line marching protestors down the street.
-All protestors appear to be following police direction.
-However, some protestors move slower and are shoved by police.
-Police also brandish their batons while threatening protestors to move faster.
-Batons are used to shove protestors to the ground on multiple occasions.
-Towards the end of the footage, one protestor is thrown to the ground and struck with a baton.
+Footage shows a police line marching protesters down the street.
+All protesters appear to be following police direction.
+However, some protesters move slower and are shoved by police.
+Police also brandish their batons while threatening protesters to move faster.
+Batons are used to shove protesters to the ground on multiple occasions.
+Towards the end of the footage, one protester is thrown to the ground and struck with a baton.

 tags: strike, shove, push, baton, threaten, protester